-Indeed, it would be a mistake to believe that a value proposition is the same for a small organization vs. a business which has scaled up and it has already hundreds if not thousands of employees and hundreds of thousands of customers.
+Indeed, it would be a mistake to believe that a value proposition is the same for a small organization vs. a business that has scaled up and it already has hundreds if not thousands of employees and hundreds of thousands of customers.

 Three value proposition examples

 That is why we’ll look at companies that offer “multi-sided” value propositions.
 Or more variations of a core value proposition, based on the key players the company interacts with.

 Amazon value proposition